niennonno/Bitcoinator/README.md

 pod install
 ```
 - open `Bitcoinator.xcworkspace`
--select your simulator and run!
+- select your simulator and run!